 “Sand fox.”
 Lelik said, “The desert is full of them.”

 Meanwhile, dinner at other campsites was starting to get rowdy.
 We could hear drums beating and loud laughter around the closest campfire.
-After a bit of prodding from Lelik, who clearly wanted to go the other campsite so that he could talk to other guides, we decided to join in the celebrations.
+After a bit of prodding from Lelik, who clearly wanted to go to the other campsite so that he could talk to other guides, we decided to join in the celebrations.

-We found all other tour groups already collected at the “party” site – two girls from Singapore, a Chinese couple, and a few German tourists.
+We found all other tour groups already collected at the “party” site - two girls from Singapore, a Chinese couple, and a few German tourists.
 Two musically inclined guides were beating their drums, as one of them chanted a song in Arabic, his words carrying far into the empty dark desert.
 We introduced ourselves and sat around the fire, awkwardly smiling at strangers.
 As soon as the song was over, the guides started encouraging the tourists to sing in their native languages.
-Two Singaporean girls feigned shyness at first, but we were soon treated to a melodic song in Malay language.
-The Chinese couple decided that the man would take the center stage with lyrical rhyme in Mandarin, while his wife clapped along.
-The Germans immediately broke into a boisterous chant, accompanied by energetic arm swinging – all they were missing were full beer mugs in their hands.
-As I am completely tone deaf, I left this particular talent show up to Victor.
+Two Singaporean girls feigned shyness at first, but we were soon treated to a melodic song in the Malay language.
+The Chinese couple decided that the man would take the center stage with a lyrical rhyme in Mandarin, while his wife clapped along.
+The Germans immediately broke into a boisterous chant, accompanied by energetic arm swinging - all they were missing were full beer mugs in their hands.
+As I am completely tone-deaf, I left this particular talent show up to Victor.
 He sang my favorite Belarusian tune, a heartfelt song about a village boy trying to pick between three girls – a blonde, a brunette, and a redhead.
 While there was no “American Idol” type judging in the end, I assured Victor that we definitely placed in the top two.

 Heading back to our campsite after an impromptu performance, I couldn’t help but marvel at the night sky around us.
 For the first time in my life, the sky was literally around us – it stretched from horizon to horizon, strewn with the brightest stars I’ve ever seen.
-It was a strange feeling, as if the ground on which we walked was a small patch of land and the giant sky swallowed up everything around us.
+It was a strange feeling as if the ground on which we walked was a small patch of land and the giant sky swallowed up everything around us.
 I felt as if I was inside an upside-down bowl full of stars, and I was tiny, and the stars were colossal.
 The moon was a sliver in the sky and so the path before us remained pitch dark, even with the sky so brightly illuminated.

 Back at our campsite, Mustafa had already washed the dishes and prepared Lipton tea Egyptian style – hot, over-steeped, and incredibly sweet in tiny cups.
 As we sipped our tea, in broken English and hand gestures, Mustafa explained that if either of us needed to go to the bathroom at night, we must wake him up and that he would accompany us to make sure we don’t get lost.
 I was confused at this concept but nodded along anyway.
 As we climbed into our tent, I noticed that our sleeping bags were carefully laid out, with one edge neatly folded over for easy access, and a bottle of water by each pillow.